bghule/bghule.githib.io/README.md

 # bghule.githib.io
-This website presents the main outcomes of DEEPSEA project under the Marie Sklodowska-Curie Postdoctoral Fellowship grant No. 101202622.
+This website presents the main outcomes of DEEPSEA project under the Marie Sklodowska-Curie Postdoctoral Fellowship (MSCA-PF) grant No. 101202622.